Oren-FIliba/Python-Offensive-tools/README.md

 # Python3-Offensive-Tools
-This is a repository for me to display and share some Pyhon offensive\defensive tools that I built.
+This is a repository for me to display and share some Python offensive\defensive tools that I built.

 ## The Tools: